oriolarques/GEGVICshine/README.md

 ![](www/02_2_GEGVICshine_inputs_subtab_2.png)

-**All files must be .csv files (comma separated values) except for the gene sets that must be in the form of a .gmt file.**
+**All files must be .csv files (comma separated values) except for the gene sets that must be in the form of a .gmt file.** The format of each specific file should be as follows:

 -   **RNA-sequencing raw counts**: Table containing raw gene counts as rows and samples as columns.
 The first column must contain gene